 The German news site n-tv.de interviewed me about a week ago about the possibilities and risks of the CRISPR gene-editing technology.
-The reason for this piece was the first anniversary of the CRISPR designed babies, the twins (with the pseudonyms Lulu and Nana).
+The reason for this piece was the first anniversary of the CRISPR-designed babies, the twins (with the pseudonyms Lulu and Nana).

-About my reaction to the announcement of the CRISPR designed babies
+About my reaction to the announcement of the CRISPR-designed babies

 A mix of thoughts crossed my mind when I found out.
 Since I know news media tend to exaggerate or draw premature conclusions, I was pretty calm.
 But I can’t pretend it didn’t surprise me to some level.
 After all, the time between the first CRISPR experiments on mammalian cells (not organisms) and this human experiment was about five years!
 Five years is a young age.
-[It still listens to Maroon 5 or whatever music that triggers these kids nowadays.]
+[It still listens to Maroon 5 or whatever music triggers these kids nowadays.]
 But in all seriousness, five years is a short time before human testing – especially embryonic.

 And the questions follow: I honestly want to know, did these researchers manage to change the right gene and that gene alone?
-Have you seen any proofs?
+Have you seen any proof?
 If so, please send us the links.
 Was the experiment worth it, knowing that this gene is only one of two entry points for HIV and that we today have good treatment options?
-How realistic was the experiment and what did we learn from it?
+How realistic was the experiment, and what did we learn from it?
 I have many more questions, but I’ll leave you with these for now.

 In short, regardless of the intentions, I believe CRISPR was not ready for the challenge yet, and I argue that we needed more confirming fundamental research before starting to change human embryos.

-About CRISPR-applications apart from treating human diseases
+About CRISPR applications apart from treating human diseases